awesomemotive/easy-digital-downloads/readme.txt

 * New: Add filters to API endpoints.
 * New: Added actions to the adding and removing of fees.
 * New: Buy Now button option on Add/Edit Download now always shows, but is disabled when requirements are not.
-* New: Customer address can now be edited for customers who do not previously hgave an address on file.
+* New: Customer address can now be edited for customers who do not previously have an address on file.
 * New: Add edd_get_php_arg_separator_output on System Info.
 * New: Linking a Customer to a WordPress user now allows login or email address as a valid input.